re-innovation/WindLogger/README.txt

 Here are the open-source files for a Wind Speed Logger.

 Based upon the DataDuino (an Arduino based SD card datalogger).

 The Wind Logger was designed by Matt Little of www.re-innovation.co.uk
 Contact: info@re-innovation.co.uk

-Please see: www.re-innovation.co.uk for more details.
+Please see: www.re-innovation.co.uk and search for 'wind datalogger' for more details.

-The items in this repository include:
+The folders in this repository include:

+	WindLogger_PCB
-	The PCB files were created in KiCAD PCB design software
+	The PCB files were created in KiCAD PCB design software These are in Windlogger_PCB
+	There are the KICAD project files and the GERBER files for both the DataDuino and the Windlogger Shield

+	WindLogger_Arduino
 	Example code has been written for the Arduino IDE.
+	This is for use with the Windlogger Shield.

+	WindLogger_Fixings
-	The CAD design for fixings
+	The CAD design for fixings.
+	These is a work in progress.

+	WindLogger_DataProcessing
+	These are programs to take the data on the SD card and produce nice graphs with it.
+	This is a work in progress.

 Overview of the design: